Calbabreaker/yacpm/README.md

 example, `master` will be converted to `3f786850e387550fdab836ed7e6dc881de23001b` but not `+master`.
-If no version is specified at all (empty string), it will use the default branch of the repository which will then be converted a commit unless the version was a `+`.
-Using `++` as the version will use the default branch but won't set it inside yacpm.json
+If no version is specified at all (empty string), it will use the default branch of the repository which will then be converted a commit and saved to yacpm.json.
+Using `+` will use the default branch and saved to yacpm.json (unless `++` is used) but it will not convert it to a commit.

 Now add this to the top level CMakeLists.txt: